SergeiSkv/AiBsCleaner/README.md

 > **"Like ABC for your code - everyone should have it!"**

-**AiBsCleaner** (AI + BS + ABC) - The essential tool that cleans AI-generated bullshit from your Go codebase.
-Because if AI can generate code, someone needs to clean up after it.
+**AiBsCleaner** (AI + BS + ABC) - The essential **performance-focused** analyzer that complements your existing Go linters.
+It cleans AI-generated bullshit and finds performance issues that standard linters miss.

+> ⚠️ **Important:** AiBsCleaner is NOT a replacement for standard Go linters!
+We strongly recommend using it alongside golangci-lint, staticcheck, and other code quality tools.
+We focus on performance, they focus on correctness and style.

 ## Why AiBsCleaner?

+### It Complements Your Linters

+**Standard linters** (golangci-lint, staticcheck, govet) focus on:

+- ✅ Code correctness
+- ✅ Style and conventions
+- ✅ Common bugs
+- ✅ Security issues

+**AiBsCleaner** adds what they miss:

+- Performance bottlenecks
+- O(n²/n³) complexity issues
+- Memory allocation patterns
+- Goroutine performance
+- AI-generated over-engineering

 With the rise of AI code generators (Copilot, ChatGPT, Claude), we're seeing an epidemic of: